 Juvo devices connect the rhythm of the song to the rhythm of the user's steps during the training.
 When training, the user builds "physical activity" points.
 They can use the points to access events and concerts supporting local artists on SoundCloud.

 Allows the user to listen to music offline while training.

 Two trackers monitor physical activity.
-They are attached to the shoes through rubber support and sync to each step of the user while training, to monitor and calculate the user’s physical activity.
+Each one attaches to the shoes with a silicone case and syncs to each step of the user while training, to monitor and calculate physical activity.

 Personalized music-based trainings

 Access ticket for events